jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 That software pays the bills.
 If you stop maintaining it, at some point, it will stop paying the bills, and you won't have it either way.

-As the old adage goes, "if you don't schedule time for maintenance, your equipment will schedule it for you".
+As the old adage goes, *"if you don't schedule time for maintenance, your equipment will schedule it for you"*.
 The same applies to software.

-It's best to spend a whole year on the rewrite while keeping the legacy version relevant and able to sustain the business, than to spend 6 months on the rewrite to reach the end and find you no longer have a business, because your legacy software just couldn't keep up with the business without maintenance.
+It's best to spend a whole year on the rewrite, while keeping the legacy version relevant and able to sustain the business, than to spend 6 months on the rewrite to reach the end and find you no longer have a business, because your legacy software just couldn't keep up with the business without maintenance.